wilco42/awesome-steamdeck/README.md

     - [popsulfr's Advanced Steam Deck Tips and Tricks](https://gitlab.com/popsulfr/steam-deck-tricks)
     - [Distrobox](https://distrobox.privatedns.org/) - Use any Linux distribution inside your terminal.
         - [GamingOnLinux's Guide to Distrobox on the Steam Deck](https://www.gamingonlinux.com/2022/09/distrobox-can-open-up-the-steam-deck-to-a-whole-new-world/)
+    - [Unlock Steam Deck](https://christitus.com/unlock-steam-deck/) - Instructions on how to install `yay`
+        - PSA: All Arch User Repository apps installed via `yay` or `pacman` will be wiped on SteamOS updates